tc39/notes/meetings/2020-09/sept-21.md

 MM: The set operation returning false is only a no-op in sloppy mode.
 In strict mode, it causes an assignment to throw.

-SYG: So the question to JSC is (???) in aligning with V8 and SpiderMonkey behavior?
+SYG: So the question to JSC is are you interested in aligning with V8 and SpiderMonkey behavior?

 RKG: I will say that I’ve already been planning on correcting JSC’s behavior but am waiting for the result of this presentation; I can’t speak on behalf of Apple though.